OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-03.md

 ## Hebrews 3:18

-And to whom did he swear that they would not enter his rest, if not to those who were disobedient?
+And to whom did he declare that they would not enter his rest, if not to those who were disobedient?

 ## Hebrews 3:19